 (about the artist)

-Shane works both individually and collaboratively with a variety of media.
-In Visions, Laurie Otto and himself photograph, manipulate, and construct surreal poetic narratives.
+In Visions, Laurie Otto and himself collaborated to photograph, manipulate, and construct surreal poetic narratives.
+This work is created by blending 50+ exposures into one image, and so the final photographs are printed large.
 In Forest Of Illumination Shane utilizes 4×5 film, large-scale printing, color changing lights, and a darkened space to put perception into question.
 In Dust to Dust he is photographing an object, burning it, and then making a print using the subjects own ashes.
-Experimentation and exploration are very important to his practice as an artist.
+Every day Shane attempts to create something new to further his experimentation and exploration as an artist.